Summer Learning

 Can students take more than one course in Summer Learning?

-• No, presently NVSD Summer Learning offers one course (one instructional session) per day.
+• No, NVSD Summer Learning offers one course (one instructional session) per day.

 How much does it cost to take a Summer Learning course?